 Q: I just modified the existing rule and all of my historic exceptions for the rule disappeared.
 What happened?

-A: Modifying the rule removes the historic exceptions, as they are potentially no longer valid.
+A: Modifying the rule removes the historic exceptions, as they are considered potentially no longer valid.

-Q: Should I then reprocess all of my data when opening MyGeotab in order to restore the exceptions?
+Q: Should I reprocess all of my data when opening MyGeotab in order to restore exceptions?

 A: While that is an option, we recommend choosing a reasonable reprocessing date range.
 For example, if the results of three month rule processing are no longer relevant, it would make no sense to reprocess data that is older than three months.
 Doing otherwise would bring no additional value and potentially interfere with the real-time data delivery and processing.

 Q: I requested reprocessing of last month’s data, but have not seen any results come in.
 Is there anything wrong?

 A: Large reprocessing requests are generally handled after hours.
 Starting in MyGeotab version 2101, you can check the status of reprocessing using the ReprocessRequest and DeviceReprocessRequest objects.
 Their StatusText properties will show information about the current status of the request.